Can't See The Forest for the Trees: Navigating Metric Spaces by Bounded Hop-Diameter Spanners: Introduction

-\paragraph{Generality of our result.} Although our original motivation was in Euclidean spanners, it is apparent from \Cref{thm:oracle} that our result on navigation scheme extends to doubling, planar and general metrics.
-We achieve this result by plugging our technique for efficiently navigating 1-spanners for tree metrics, as provided by \Cref{thm:treeNavigate}, on top of the aforementioned tree cover theorems \cite{Arya1995, DBLP:conf/focs/MendelN06, DBLP:conf/icalp/BartalFN19}.
-In other words, \Cref{thm:treeNavigate} provides a reduction from efficient navigation schemes in 1-spanners for tree metrics to tree cover theorems, thus any new tree cover theorem will translate into a new navigation scheme.
+\paragraph{A unified approach.} Although our original motivation was in Euclidean spaces, our two-step navigation scheme extends far beyond it.
+Our technique for efficiently navigating 1-spanners for tree metrics, as provided by \Cref{thm:treeNavigate}, provides a {\em unified reduction} from efficient navigation schemes in an arbitrary metric class to {\em any tree cover} theorem in that class; in other words, {any new tree cover theorem will directly translate into a new navigation scheme}.